 Canada has taken the decision to change its GST/HST rules as the current situation “can often result in the GST/HST not being collected on online purchases from non-resident vendors or made through digital platforms, also known as online marketplaces.
 The non-collection of the GST/HST presents equity, economic and fiscal concerns.”
 This is a common theme across the world when jurisdictions introduce similar rules.

 From July 1, foreign suppliers of digital services to consumers based in Canada will be required to register for GST/HST and to collect and remit the tax to the Canada Revenue Agency (CRA) on affected sales.
 The CRA page explaining the registration process is here.
 As of June 2, the simplified registration system was not available.

 To facilitate affected businesses selling physical goods and digital services (or both) a simplified GST/HST registration and remittance framework will be available.
 This will include an online registration portal.
 It is also important to note that online platforms will also, generally, be required to register for GST/HST and to collect and remit the tax on the supplies these platforms facilitate from foreign sellers to Canadian consumers.

 Canadian provinces have already changed rules regarding foreign-supplied digital services.
-Québec and Saskatchewan moved first back on January 1, 2019, and have been followed by British Columbia (from April 1 this year) and we expect Manitoba to soon be added to this list.
+Québec and Saskatchewan moved first back on January 1, 2019, and have been followed by British Columbia (from April 1 this year) with Manitoba obligations to be added from December 1, 2021.

-This means that non-resident digital businesses with sales in all these Canadian provinces will now be faced with five reporting obligations (here we assume Manitoba’s April budget will reveal new obligations there).
+This means that non-resident digital businesses with sales in all these Canadian provinces will soon be faced with five reporting obligations.
 The five potential reports are for:

 There is an added complexity as there is no consistency with sales threshold levels or with the required filing frequency for the reports.